PinkRobotics/PinkRobotics/Paper.md

 ## Bio-Matter Utilization and Drawbacks

+> "The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails." - William Arthur Ward

 Once the cyanobacteria have served their purpose in capturing carbon, the question arises: what to do with the biomass?
 Here are some options and their potential drawbacks:

 ### Biofuel Production